BlitzKiiro/React-JS-Tailwind-ThemeContext/README.md

 ```

-(2) Wrap your main component with the ThemeContextProvider Compoents in the App.js file ( react ) or _app.js file ( next.js)
+(2) Wrap your main component with the ThemeContextProvider component in the App.js file ( react ) or _app.js file ( next.js)

 ```
  <ThemeContextProvider>